-We travelled south towards Munich on our motorhome road trip.
+We travelled south towards Munich on our motorhome holiday.
 However decided to break up our journey halfway and chose purely at random Steinberg am see.
 We stayed at a water ski centre called Wild Wake and Ski which also had camping facilities.
 This was to be the midway stop over on our route to Dachau concentration camp memorial.
 We stopped off at a service station in the Czech Republic and spent the remaining Czech Koruna that we had left on a meal and drinks.
 Once back on our way it wasn’t long before we had crossed over the border back into Germany without any problems, in fact it’s only the signage that indicated to us that we had!
 The journey was a manageable 2 and a half hours, which meant we arrived at our new home for the night with plenty of time to relax.

 To see the entire tour click here